 We spend a major part of the day in the comfortable, silent country boat exploring small creeks and channels.
 With your observations, you can help map nesting sites and update the avifauna species list for Sundarban.

 Fishing with Trained Otters

 This unique traditional fishing technique is only found in Bangladesh.
 Fishermen from the Narail/Gopalganj area breed and train their otters to increase the catch.
 Although they mainly work in the rivers north of the forest, they also enter the Sundarban forest.
 This tour will start in their home villages and follow the fishermen to Sundarban.

 Unesco-protected Bagerhaat has the more ancient mosques and mausoleums than anywhere else in Bangladesh.
 But the main attraction is the Shait Gombuj or 60-dome mosque.
 It is the largest and most magnificent traditional mosque in the country.
-Around the 60-domed mosque are three other smaller, single domed mosques namely Bibi Begni’s Mosque, Chunakhola Mosque and Singar Mosque.
+Around the 60-domed mosque are three other smaller, single domed mosques namely Bibi Begni’s Mosque, Chunakhola Mosque, and Singar Mosque.
 About 2 km east of the Shait Gombuj mosque is the splendid Ronbijoypur Mosque.
 It has the largest dome in Bangladesh, spanning 11 m and supported by 3 m thick walls.

 On the western bank of the Thakur Dighi pond is the Nine-domed mosque.
-It has an impressive structure with mihrabs embellished with terracotta floral scrolls and foliage motifs, with a prominent chain and bell terracotta motif in the centre.
+It has an impressive structure with mihrabs embellished with terracotta floral scrolls and foliage motifs, with a prominent chain and bell terracotta motif in the center.
 Just north of the 9-domed mosque is the Zinda Pir Mosque.